 Recently, Shopbop rolled out the Yours Truly Shopbop Rewards Program.
 The program consists of different levels--Bronze, Silver, Gold, and Platinum.
 Your level is determined based on how much you spent in the previous year.
 Joining Yours Truly gives all members benefits they wouldn’t have as non-members.
 For example: receiving notifications when sold out items you’ve hearted or wishlisted come back in stock or getting early access to sales and new arrivals.
 Of course, there are also additional advantages within each level (more advantages the more you spend).
 For example: surprise discounts at random points during the year for the Gold and Platinum levels only and an invite to an exclusive event every year for the Platinum level.

 Shopbop’s customer experience and engagement strategy makes my heart sing as both a marketer and a shopper.
 They’re attentive without being overbearing; they’ve taken the time to get to know me and demonstrate that they have paid attention; and they give online and in-app shopping that irreplaceable in-store touch.
 Shopbop’s ability to provide a seamless, personalized experience across channels is no doubt thanks to killer technology.
 This comes as no surprise, as ShopBop happens to be owned by Amazon and likely benefits from the ecommerce giant’s tech resources and proprietary algorithms.
 But you don’t have to be Amazon’s beneficiary in order to replicate Shopbop’s tactics.
 The customer data and engagement platform is democratizing access to the technological resources required to deliver a flawless customer experience.
-There’s no more excuses -- the time for a digital transformation is now.
+There are no more excuses -- the time for a digital transformation is now.